shubhanshitiwari/shubhanshitiwari/README.md

 ### 🚀 About Me
 - I'm a 1st-year B.Tech.
 (AIML) student at the School of Information Technology RGPV.
-- Passionate about Web Development, Machine Learning, and DevOps.
+- Passionate about Web Development.
 - Looking to collaborate with other developers.
 - Learning more tools and technologies which are mentioned below to build big projects.